Atlanta United’s next opponent: Miami

-Atlanta United (3-3-0) will play at Miami at 8 p.m. in Fort Lauderdale, Fla.
-The game will be broadcast by Fox Sports South and can be heard on 92.9FM.
+Atlanta United (3-4-0) will host at Miami (1-6-0) at 7 p.m.
+Wednesday in Mercedes-Benz Stadium.
+The game will be broadcast on FS1 can be heard on 92.9FM.
 You can follow Doug Roberson’s coverage on Twitter @DougRobersonAJC.

 A look at Miami: